toralf/torutils/README.md

 and [40093](https://gitlab.torproject.org/tpo/community/support/-/issues/40093)
 of the [Tor project](https://www.torproject.org/).

-### Rule set
+### Idea

-Idea:

-Identify an ip DDoS'ing a Tor relay by counting its connection attempts over a short time period.
+Mark an ip as malicious if its connection attempts over a short time period exceed a given threshold.
 Block that ip for a much longer time period.

-Due to the later a simple network rule won't make it.
-Using _ipset_ however the goal can be achieved.
+Therefore a simple network rule won't make it.
+However _ipset_ helps to achieve the goal.

 Further considerations: